dcy2003/cloud-formation-example/README.md

 A simple CloudFormation template, a create script, a bootstrap example, and a delete script

+Provisions: A VPC w/IGW, a Subnet, a NACL, a Security Group, and two EC2 instances

+Defaults are provised for most parameters with ability to override

 ## Prerequisites

 * An AWS account